Rock Art Interpretation

 Categories of rock art

-For effective deciphering, frame your rock art into the suggested guidelines or find a new one.
+Use the suggested guidelines for deciphering rock art or create your own.
 Search in your rock art collection for a connection to astronomy or major popular myth from ancient times.
-It may be a full story such as (Creation) or just an idea like a (Heavenly Gates).
+It may be a full story such as (Creation) or just an idea like (Heavenly Gates).

 3. Find a connection to Astronomy

 Sky worship is apparent in ancient religious expressions, be it a burial site, a tomb, rock art, or early script.
-Astronomy developed from ancient Astrology that assumed an active role and formative event to each star.
-These stars represented ancient gods that, by an ancient thought, mastered life on earth and therefore were followed religiously.
+Astronomy developed from Classical Astrology, which assigned an active part and a formative event to every star.
+According to ancient thinking, the stars represented gods that were considered masters of life on Earth and therefore worshiped religiously.
 When interpreting rock art pay attention to small details such as dots that may represent a star or a constellation.
 Look for orientation, patterns of lines, dots, squares, circles, and more, don’t ignore them!
 If you find some pattern it is probably an important old counting mechanism such as the Moon calendar or other calendar markings.

-The Sun and the Moon and Equinox, and Solstice days were very important events in ancient times.
-They are the old astronomical clocks that commenced the life rhythm in every culture.
-They are major symbols that regulated yearly events in ancient times.
-In this respect, look for a connection to annual seasonal stars and constellations appearance since they are celebrated in every culture.
+The appearance of the Sun and the Moon and the changing Equinox, and Solstice days were very significant events in ancient times.
+They are the old astronomical clocks that established the rhythm of life in every culture.
+As such, look for a connection to the annual appearance of seasonal stars and constellations, since they are celebrated in every culture.

 4. Find a connection to Myth